hmrc/alcohol-duty-returns-frontend/WELSH_README.md

 # Welsh translation process

 This is instructions for translating the English messages file (../conf/messages.en) to the Welsh messages file (../conf/messages.cy).
-All file paths will be relative to this directory.
+All file paths will be relative to the scripts directory where the discussed scripts are located.

 ## Welsh translation spreadsheet